jruby/jruby-rack/README.md

 - `jruby.rack.ignore.env`: Clears out the ENV hash in each runtime to insulate the application from the environment.

+## Initialization

+There are often cases where you need to perform custom initialization of the Ruby environment before booting the application.
+You can create a file called `META-INF/init.rb` or `WEB-INF/init.rb` inside the war file for this purpose.
+These files, if found, will be evaluated before booting the Rack environment, allowing you to set environment variables, load scripts, etc.

 ## Logging

 JRuby-Rack sets up a delegate logger for Rails that sends logging